bwalzer4/Clustering/README.md

 ## Image Compression using K-mean and K-Medoids Clustering

 Image compression is a type of method to reduce the storage and transmission size of a digital image.
 There are numerous compression techniques, but this project explores using  clustering algorithms to compress the pixels of a digital image.
-A mnaully implemented K-medoids clustering model is compared against scikit-learn K-means clustering.
+A manaully implemented K-medoids clustering model is compared against scikit-learn K-means clustering.

 ### K-Medoids